Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### What relationship does Scrum have to technical practices?

 - [ ] All technical practices must be used to support Scrum.
-- [x] Scrum Development Teams with excellent technical practices will likely be more successful.
+- [x] Developers with excellent technical practices will likely be more successful.
 - [ ] Scrum requires specific technical practices or it isn't Scrum.
 - [ ] None.